-When you arrange to bring home a free piano, you will have still invested time and money in arranging for the delivery and after that, for a piano tuner.
+If you are considering bringing home a free piano, you will still invest time and money in arranging for the delivery and after that, for a piano tuner.

 You will find advertisements for free pianos on local community websites.